Christmas Holiday and Conservation Week Read More

 On Campus Testing

-Placement testing is available in the NCC Library, Monday through Thursday from 8:30 am to 4:00 pm on a walk-in basis.
-A valid photo ID is required. *Extended testing times available during registration or by request.
+Placement testing is available Monday through Thursday from 8:30 am to 4:00 pm on a walk-in basis.
+A valid photo ID is required.
+Begin at Student and Enrollment Services, then take the testing form to the NCC Library.
+Extended testing times are available during registration periods or by request.

 Online Placement Testing